rahulka/pythonexercises/README.md

 # pythonexercises
 Exercises for Python Training

-A minimal code samples to explain basics to Python beginners.
+Probable solutions to the Python exercises in the training session.